 - Why happy customers might not be loyal customers: By analyzing multiple sources of feedback, AI text analysis captures not just how customers feel in the current moment, such as when talking to a customer service representative, but how they felt before and after that interaction.
 While a customer might be happy on the phone or chat, so the rep logs their response as positive, AI text analysis can show how a customer feels about the entire brand, providing a bigger, more factual picture of customer sentiment.

-AI text analysis can show how a customer feels about the entire brand, providing a bigger, more factual picture of customer sentiment.
+AI text analysis for customer service can show how a customer feels about the entire brand, providing a bigger, more factual picture of customer sentiment.

 AI data analysis enhances human interaction in CX because it captures aspects of customer psychology and helps solve the problem of empathy that so many bigger brands encounter.
 Putting an individual’s customer data history into the hands of anyone in customer care means they can ultimately provide personalized, more empathetic care.
 And data gathered from customer care experiences taps into how people really talk and feel about a brand—it gets to the bottom of the conversation to understand why customers are loyal to a brand and why they might leave for another one.